Doctors Without Borders/Médecins Sans Frontières MSF.

 One year after the devastating earthquakes in Nepal, I visited the little village of Marbu at the foot of the Himalaya.
 The two earthquakes in 2015 destroyed Marbu completely.
 Helvetas supported the villagers with building new and earthquake resilient houses.

 People with HIV and Aids in Zimbabwe can get free treatment at the Ruedi Lüthy Foundation's Newlands Clinic in Harare.
-During several stays in Zimbabwe, I visited many patients of the clinic.Office: Patrick Rohr Kommunikation GmbH
+I've visited the clinic and its patients several times the last years.Office: Patrick Rohr Kommunikation GmbH

 Giessereistrasse 5, 8005 Zürich, Switzerland+41 44 361 04 04MailInstaFacebookExposureDuPhoPatrick RohrLift